kfaustino/binged/README.md

 # Binged

+## Description

 A Ruby wrapper for the Bing API

 ## Installation

     [sudo] gem install binged

-## Get Your Bing API key
+### Get Your Bing API key

 To use binged, you will require a Bing API key.
 Create one at: [http://www.bing.com/developers/createapp.aspx](http://www.bing.com/developers/createapp.aspx)

 ## Usage